Understanding the Differences between BGA and LGA Grid Arrays

 • You can use the BGA as a computer CPU because of its excellent thermal and mechanical properties.

-• BGAs boast of short lead connection paths.
-As a result, they have low impedance features and can generate signals quickly.
+• BGAs boast short lead connection paths, which results in low-impedance features and the ability to generate signals quickly.

 Drawbacks of BGAs

 • It’s not easy to inspect solder joints on a BGA package.
-And you’d need x-rays to access the component-to-PCB connection since BGAs use their bellies to make connections.
+You’d also need X-rays to access the component-to-PCB connection since BGAs use their bellies to make connections.

 • You can’t use BGA packages for many applications because they can only operate on multi-layered circuit boards.